-Appendix G: Frequently Asked Questions

-Question Answer What is the file size of the applet that's used to access Dominion KX III?
-How long does it take to retrieve?
-The Virtual KVM Client (VKC) applet used to access Dominion KX III is approximately 500KB in size.
-The following chart describes the time required to retrieve Dominion KX III's applet at different network speeds: 100Mbps Theoretical 100Mbit network speed .05 seconds 60Mbps Likely practical 100Mbit network speed .08 seconds 10Mbps Theoretical 10Mbit network speed .4 seconds 6Mbps Likely practical 10Mbit network speed .8 seconds 512Kbps Cable modem download speed (typical) 8 seconds , Do you have a Windows KVM Client?
+Question Answer What is the file The Virtual KVM Client (VKC) applet used to access Dominion KX III is size of the applet approximately 500KB in size.
+The following chart describes the time required to that's used to retrieve Dominion KX III's applet at different network speeds: access Dominion 100Mbps Theoretical 100Mbit network .05 seconds KX III?
+How long does it take to speed retrieve?
+60Mbps Likely practical 100Mbit .08 seconds network speed 10Mbps Theoretical 10Mbit network .4 seconds speed 6Mbps Likely practical 10Mbit network .8 seconds speed

+Question Answer Do you have a Windows KVM Client?
 Yes.
 We have a native .NET Windows Client called the Raritan Active KVM Client (AKC).
-See Active KVM Client (AKC) Help (on page 75) Do you have a non-Windows KVM Client?
+See Active KVM Client (AKC) Help (on page 77) Do you have a non-Windows KVM Client?
 Yes.
-The Virtual KVM Client (VKC) allows non- Windows users to connect to target servers in the data center.
-See Virtual KVM Client (VKC and VKCs) Help (on page 35) Do your KVM Clients have multi- language support?
+The Virtual KVM Client (VKC) allows non-Windows users to connect to target servers in the data center.
+See Virtual KVM Client (VKC and VKCs) Help (on page 42)

+Question Answer Do your KVM Clients have multi- language support?
 Yes.
 The Dominion KX III's remote HTML User Interface and the KVM Clients support the Japanese, Simplified Chinese and Traditional Chinese languages.
 This is available stand-alone as well as through CC-SG.
 Do your KVM Clients support dual LCD monitors?
 Yes.
 For customers wishing to enhance their productivity by using multiple LCD monitors on their desktops, the Dominion KX III can launch KVM sessions to multiple monitors, either in full screen or standard modes.